-The Troilus site was previously exploited from 1998 to 2011 and was partially rehabilitated from 2011 until now.
+The Troilus site was previously exploited from 1998 to 2011 and has been partially rehabilitated from 2011 until present.
 This gives the advantage of having a lot of real data from which to assess the impacts and effects of future exploitation with precision.

-The Troilus site has currently two environmental statuses: exploration and closed(reclaimed) sites.
-The site has been reclaimed from the end of the previous operation, from 2011 to now.
+The Troilus site currently has two environmental statuses: exploration and closed (reclaimed) sites.
+The site has been reclaimed from the end of the previous operation (2011) to now.
 The waste piles and tailings pond have been revegetated.
 The remaining work for closure is removing the pumps from the tailings and having the water flow naturally via a canal.
 The exploration status relates to the drilling and finding new resources for an eventual new operation.

 In November 2019, the Corporation submitted an environmental impact study to MELCC (Ministère de l'Environnement et de la Lutte contre les Changements Climatiques du Québec) for the dewatering of the J4 and 87 pits at the Troilus property.
 The Corporation engaged in community consultations with impacted families on the Troilus property and the local communities of Mistissini and Chibougamau to keep them informed of the dewatering proposal and integrate the feedback of stakeholders.
 In August 2020, the Corporation received a Certificate of Authorization from MELCC to proceed with dewatering.
 Dewatering the pits is expected to take 1 to 2 years and will allow the Corporation to access drilling targets that are currently underwater to continue exploration of the property.
 Infrastructure to support the dewatering, such as a water treatment and pumping facility, have been installed at site.
+In 2021, the Corporation has engaged in dewatering only in terms of transferring water from the J4 to the 87 pit.
+No water from either pit has been released into the local environment to date.

-Baseline studies were conducted prior to the exploitation of the Mine in 1997 and due to the elapsed time, new baseline studies were undertaken by various consultants in 2019.
+Baseline studies were conducted prior to the exploitation of the Mine in 1997 and due to the elapsed time, new baseline studies by various consultants have been undertaken since 2019.